NishchayAnand/software-engineering/OOPs Fundamentals/Polymorphism/Method Overriding/Notes.md

 }
 ```

-> **Upcasting** and **runtime polymorphism** work together to create the foundation for **loose coupling** in object-oriented programming.
+> **Upcasting** and **runtime polymorphism** work together to create the foundation for **loose coupling** in Java.
 The code that interacts with objects through superclass references doesn't need to be aware of the specific subclass type.
 It can call methods defined in the superclass, and the appropriate subclass implementation will be executed at runtime.